StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 <!-- --- -->

-##### Should we step in if people aren't parenting how we would? {#however-if-our-parents-are-out-of-line-there-are-exceptions-should-we-step-in-if-people-aren-t-parenting-how-we-would}
+##### Should we step in if people aren't parenting how we would? {#however-if-our-parents-are-out-of-line-there-are-exceptions-should-we-step-in-if-people-arent-parenting-how-we-would}

 {{< properties
 stags="Meddling > Is not proper for Christians | Busybody behavior > Is not proper for Christians | Minding your own business"